weichengkuo/DeepBox/README.md

     cd $FDBOX_ROOT/data
     ln -s PATH/TO/YOUR/COCO ./MSCOCO
     ```
-    If you haven't installed COCO on your machine yet, you can follow the instructions on the github page below to download and compile all the data.
+    If you haven't installed COCO on your machine yet, you can follow the instructions on the following github page to download and compile all the data.
    -[MSCOCO](https://github.com/pdollar/coco)

 4. Download pre-trained ImageNet models